dataprol/Monibus_Website/README.md

-# Monibus App
+# Monibus website

-A Flutter project for school transport monitor person.
+A PHP project for school transport monitor person.

 ## About
-This project back-end API web is developed for my university graduation project.
-For the time, this project is only compatible with Android smartphone.
+This project website is developed for my university graduation project.

 ## Licence